cannalogue-crm/CRM/.github/ISSUE_TEMPLATE/crm-template.md

 ---
 name: CRM Template
-about: Must fill template
+about: Fill out the template fields.
-title: ''
+title: "[Patient ID] - Nature of the Call"
 labels: ''
 assignees: ''